0x416c616e/clone_all/design.md

 10. To-do: Look through all the HTML files again, but this time to find repo download links.
 11. To-do: create a reset.sh script to delete downloaded files.
 Optional/not required for this to work.
 12. To-do: Use the GitHub repo links to clone all the repos to the repos/ subdirectory.
-13. To-do: used linked list for the page links, use stack for the links of repos to clone